-Check back in Fall 2021 for information about our next conference.
+Check back soon for information about our next conference on November 7, 2021.

 MRASH 2020 is virtual this year.
 The virtual conference offers a bonus: individuals worldwide interested in agricultural health and safety information, research or outreach projects can consider submitting an abstract, becoming a sponsor or attending the conference.
 The conference will include:

 - Live-streamed presentations from 9 a.m. to noon each day – Tuesday, Nov 17 through Friday, Nov 20

 - Online discussion with pre-recorded and poster presenters from noon – 12:30 each day

 - Virtual sponsor exhibits